-The reality is, there is no best country to incorporate overseas.
-There is no perfect zero-tax country for online business where everything will magically fall into place.
+The reality is that there is no universal best country to incorporate your business overseas.
+There is no perfect zero-tax country for offshore company formation or online business where everything will magically fall into place for absolutely every individual.

 I always say that the guy who sells Panama companies will sell YOU a Panama company if you let him, promising that his solution will work for everyone like a bag of magic beans.

 Sadly, there are a lot of guys on the internet who charge low rates for off-the-shelf offshore companies with no customization, no support, and no help maintaining tax compliance.
 These guys do the old bait-and-switch, offering a cheap price on – for example – a Panama company, but then suggest that you incorporate several companies and an offshore trust, just for good measure.